noosync/noosync.github.io/en/_pages/how_we_work.md

 Our Senior Developers and CTO always participate in the Code Review process regardless of the project size to ensure code quality.

 <h5>Full transparency</h5>
-We use Jira and Confluence as the main project management systems, providing our clients with the possibility to track the development online in real-time 24/7 without any hidden work and payments.
+We use Jira and Confluence as the main work/project management systems, providing our clients with the possibility to track the development online in real-time 24/7 without any hidden work and payments.

 {% include contact_link.html %}